What Is The Internet? Partial Connectivity in the Internet Core: Applying These Tools

 \subsection{Improving DNSmon Sensitivity}

 DNSmon~\cite{Amin15a} monitors the Root Server System~\cite{RootServers16a}, built over the RIPE Atlas distributed platform~\cite{Ripe15c} For years, DNSmon has often reported IPv6 loss rates of 4-10\%.
-Since the DNS root is well provisioned and distributed, we expect minimal congestion or loss and find these values suprisingly high.
+Since the DNS root is well provisioned and distributed, we expect minimal congestion or loss and find these values surprisingly high.

 RIPE Atlas operators are aware of problems with some Atlas VPs.
 Some support IPv6 on their LAN, but not to the global IPv6 Internet---such VPs are IPv6 islands.
 They periodically tag these VPs and cull them from DNSmon.
 However, we studied RIPE Atlas with our algorithms to detect islands and peninsulas.
-Full details of our analysis are in our workshop paper~\cite{Saluja22a}; here we summarize how it uses our concepts.
+Full details of our analysis are in our workshop paper~\cite{Saluja22a}; but it builds on the concepts pioneered here (\autoref{sec:problem} and \autoref{sec:design}).
 We also provide the first long-term data that shows these results persist for 4 months (\autoref{fig:a49_partial_outages}).

 Each groups of bars in \autoref{fig:atlas_revisited} show query loss for each of the 13 root service identifiers, as observed from all available Atlas VPs (10,082 IPv4, and 5,173 IPv6) on 2022-07-23.
-(Note that DNSmon uses only subset of about 100 well-connected ``anchors'', so our analysis is broader.)
+(We are similar to DNSmon, but it uses only about 100 well-connected ``anchors'', so our analysis is wider.)
 The first two groups show loss rates for IPv4 (light blue, left most) and IPv6 (light red), showing IPv4 losses around 2\%, and IPv6 from 9 to 13\%.

 We apply Chiloe to these VPs, detecting as islands those VPs that cannot see \emph{any} of the 13 root identifiers over 24~hours.
 (This definition is stricter than regular Chiloe because these VPs attempt only 13 targets, and we apply it over a full day to consider only long-term trends.)
 The middle two groups of bars show IPv4 and IPv6 loss rates after removing VPs that are islands.
-Without island VPs, IPv4 loss rates drop to 0.005 to 0.01, and IPv6 to about 0.01 to 0.06.
+Without island VPs, IPv4 loss rates drop to 0.005 from 0.01, and IPv6 to about 0.01 from 0.06.
 We suggest this represents a more accurate view of how most people perceive the root queries.
 Islands represent misconfigured VPs; they should not be used for measurement until they can route outside their LAN\@.

 The third bar in each red cluster of IPv6 is an outlier: that root identifier shows 13\% IPv6 loss with all VPs, and 6\% loss after islands are removed.
 This result is explained by persistent routing disputes between Cogent (the operator of C-Root) and Hurricane Electric~\cite{Miller09a}.
 Omitting islands (the middle bars) makes this difference is much clearer.